• Insights

 Waste of Electrical and Electronic Equipment (WEEE)

-13 February 2018 Posted by Stijn Smet Digital innovation, My Future Product, Perspectives
+13 February 2018 Posted by Stijn Smet FMCG & consumer, Perspectives, Product innovation

 If you are into manufacturing, sales (or distribution), collection, processing or re-purposing electrical and electronic equipment, recent changes to European legislation will impact not only your current business (and product design), but might also change your approach towards ‘circular economy’.
 In this article, we explore how this (mandatory) corporate social responsibility might be a strategic opportunity to start innovating your business towards delivering low environmental impact products and services whilst still being commercially competitive.